SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

 When working with Wokwi there is no need to worry about not having not enough component or breaking the board and Wokwi also make it easy to share your project. \
 So, it is a good place to start your arduino project.

+### Adding components
+Press the purple button with a plus sign to add a component to your circuit

+### Configure components
+Go to diagram.json and change property of your components here.
+You can also add components here.

+### Porgram you microcontroller
+Write your code in the left side of your screen

+### Starting simulation
+Press the green button to start the simulation

 ## Program #1
 LED changing pattern: A \
 Step 1.
 Initially, only one LED (at index=0) is ON, and the rest of the LEDs are OFF. \